 Alexis’ first job was selling peanuts at Wisconsin Badger football games at age 14.

-Alexis co-founded Foundation Medicine, served as its first CEO, and then chairman, remaining on the board until the $5 billion acquisition by Roche.
-He also co-founded Blueprint Medicines, served as interim CEO, and continues to serve on the board of directors.
-As a partner at Third Rock Ventures for a decade, Alexis played key roles in launching and building many portfolio companies.
-He was a founding investor for Editas, Magenta Therapeutics, and REVOLUTION Medicines; founding investor and chairman of Tango Therapeutics; founding investor and chairman of Celsius Therapeutics; and an investor in insitro and Thrive Earlier Detection, among others.
+Alexis co-founded Foundation Medicine, served as its first CEO, and then chairman, remaining on the board until the $5B acquisition by Roche.
+He also co-founded Blueprint Medicines (BPMC), served as interim CEO and continues to serve on the board.
+Additionally, he was a founding investor and is chairman of Tango Therapeutics.
+As a partner at Third Rock Ventures for a decade, Alexis was also a founding investor for Editas, REVOLUTION Medicines, Magenta Therapeutics, Celsius Therapeutics, and an investor in insitro and Thrive Early Detection, among others.

 Graduate trained in chemistry and chemical biology at Harvard where he was a Howard Hughes predoctoral fellow, Alexis was honored as the Massachusetts Institute of Technology’s Technology Review Innovator of the Year.
-He was also chosen as the New England Entrepreneur of the Year in Life Sciences and was honored as a Presidential Scholar.
-Alexis is chairman of the board of trustees of the Boston Museum of Science, has served on the board of BIO and served as the chairman of the National Venture Capital Association.
+He was also chosen as the New England Entrepreneur of the Year in Life Sciences, was honored as a presidential scholar, and holds an undergraduate degree in chemistry from the University of Chicago.